mtask/RuuviPi/README.md

 * `GET /` should return "OK" and 200 status code. (`curl http://127.0.0.1:8080/`)
 * `POST /search` should return list of your tags in the same format that was specified in settings. (`curl -X POST http://127.0.0.1:8080/search`)
 * `POST /query` returns sensor data in format that can be visualized in Grafana.
 An example to test this is below.
 This,however, doesn't include all the query parameters that Grafana includes.
-Change MAC address to match your tag(s) and suitable from/to values to test the example
+Change MAC address to match one of your tags and suitable from/to values to test the example.

 ```
 curl -H "Content-Type: application/json" -X POST http://127.0.0.1:8080/query -d '{"range": {"from": "2020-12-22T06:13:41.884Z","to": "2020-12-22T12:13:41.885Z"},"targets": [{"target": "e4c7751d5230", "type": "table"}]}'